michaeljhicks/backend_mod_1_prework/section2/reflection.md

 ```

 1. Other than an if-statement, can you think of any other ways we might want to use a conditional statement?
-..* When you have an array and want to return true/false on several elements
+...When you have an array and want to return true/false on several elements

 ### Methods